kprajval/GAME-HUB/README.md

 # GAME-HUB

-**About the game**
+**About the game** <br>
 This Project is on  a Game Hub which will include 4 objectively and functionally different games which are fun to play either with others or alone.
 In this project we have included a Casino game , Connect-4 , Tic-Tac-Toe and the Snake game where you can select which game you want to play and when you are done with the game you can switch to a different game.
-Explanation on the selection of a game:-In the code we used a switch case function where it allows you to select between 1-4 for a game from the list.
+**Explanation on the selection of a game** : In the code we used a switch case function where it allows you to select between 1-4 for a game from the list. <br>
 The switch statement is used to perform different actions based on the value of choice.
 Here's what each case does: case 1: Calls a function casino() which presumably represents a casino game. case 2: Calls a function connect4() for playing Connect Four.